What is the Vulnerable Adults Act?

 Family members, neighbours, social service agencies and other members of the community can help to break the silence of abuse by reporting suspected abuse, neglect, and self-neglect.
 These whistle-blowers will be protected from civil and criminal liability.
 Such protection is given to anyone who has acted in good faith, including professionals, family members, neighbours and members of the public.

-Call the National Anti-Violence Helpline (NAVH)
+Call the National Anti-Violence and Sexual Harassment Helpline (NAVH)

 If you suspect that a vulnerable adult requires protection from abuse, neglect or self-neglect, call the NAVH at 1800-777-0000.